What is a power of attorney?

-As long as you’re acting in line with the power of attorney document, you can:
+As long as they're acting in line with the power of attorney document, they can:

 • Manage money and accounts

-An attorney can manage money in the same way the account holder would.
-This includes checking statements, making payments and setting up standing orders.
-They can also open a new FlexPlus, FlexDirect or FlexAccount with us.
-Or switch an existing current account to us.
+An attorney can manage money on behalf of the account holder.
+This includes checking statements, making payments, opening and closing accounts, or switching an existing current account to us.
 They just need to call us or visit their local branch.

 • Speak to us directly

-If you have a question about the accounts, you can speak to us on behalf of the account holder.
-So, you can make decisions quickly and easily.
+If there is a question about the accounts, the attorney can speak to us on behalf of the account holder.
+So decisions can be made quickly and easily.

 • Choose account access options